-An open-door policy is an excellent tool for leadership, but it’s not always easy to execute.
+An open-door policy is an excellent tool for leadership, but its effectiveness can be significantly enhanced when combined with a strengths-based approach.

 If you want to reap the benefits of an open-door policy for leadership, then in this article, you will learn exactly what it means, why it’s important, and a few helpful tips that you can follow to make sure it works.